The Mutants: In print

 A novelisation of this serial, written by Terrance Dicks, was published by Target Books in September 1977.

 Home media

 This story was released on VHS in February 2003 and was the penultimate Jon Pertwee story to be released in this format.
 The story was released on DVD on 31 January 2011.

+In March 2023, the story was released again in an upgraded format for Blu-ray, being included with the four other stories from Season 9 in the Doctor Who - The Collection Box Set.

 The music from this serial was released as part of Doctor Who: Devils' Planets – The Music of Tristram Cary in 2003.